dipeshm01/NederlandseTaal/019-knm-Nederland-4.md

   Often relatives or neighbors help.
 Their help is called informal care.</details>
 - Je kunt extra zorg regelen via de huisarts en de **wijkverpleegkundige.**
   De wijkverpleegkundige maakt een zorgplan.
 In dat plan staat welke hulp je kunt krijgen en of je recht hebt op extra geld voor bijvoorbeeld thuiszorg.
+    > You can arrange extra care through the general practitioner and the ** district nurse. ** The district nurse draws up a care plan.
+This plan states what help you can get and whether you are entitled to extra money for home care, for example.
+-